onlinehub0808/-smart-contract-best-practices/src/07-DocumentationProcedures.md

 ## Security-related Documentation and Procedures
 When launching a contract that will have substantial funds or is required to be mission critical, it is important to include proper documentation.
 Some documentation related to security includes:

+**Specifications and Rollout Plans**

+- Specs, diagrams, and other documentation that helps auditors, reviewers, and the community understand what the system is intended to do.
+- Many bugs can be found just from the specifications, and they are the least costly to fix.
+- Rollout plans that include details listed [here](https://github.com/ConsenSys/smart-contract-best-practices#contract-rollout), and target dates.

 **Status**

 - Where current code is deployed